 Step 2: If you have connected two or more Hard Disk Drives or Solid State Drives, if possible, we suggest you disconnect all other drives except the one that you would like to use for Windows 8.1 install.
 That is, for instance, if you have connected one Solid State Drive and another Hard Disk Drive, we recommend you disconnect the hard drive to avid Windows from creating any partition on that drive.

-And if you don’t want to disconnect, you can still go ahead and install Windows 8.1 on SSD without having to disconnect the hard drive but be sure to backup all data from your drives before proceeding further.
+And if you don’t want to disconnect, you can still go ahead and install Windows 8.1 on SSD without having to disconnect the hard drive but be sure to back up all data from your drives before proceeding further.

 Step 3: Turn on your PC, press the appropriate key to get into BIOS/UEFI.
 Here, you need to enable AHCI under advanced settings.
-Once you’re in UEFI/BIOS, look for any entry named SATA Mode Selection and change it to AHCI.
-Every BIOS/UEFI’s layout is different, so we advise you read your PC’s or motherboard’s manual for instructions to get into BIOS/UEFI and change the SATA mode to AHCI.
+Once you’re in UEFI/BIOS, look for an entry named SATA Mode Selection and change it to AHCI.
+Every BIOS/UEFI’s layout is different, so we advise you to read your PC’s or motherboard’s manual for instructions to get into BIOS/UEFI and change the SATA mode to AHCI.

 Also, when you’re in the BIOS/UEFI, re-arrange the boot priority to enable boot from USB or boot from CD/DVD (again, you need to read the manual for instructions).

-Step 4: If there is any data on your SSD, you must backup all data as we need to partition the SSD to create a dedicated partition for Windows 8.1 installation.
+Step 4: If there is any data on your SSD, you must back up all data as we need to partition the SSD to create a dedicated partition for Windows 8.1 installation.
 If your PC is unbootable, you can follow our how to backup data from an unbootable PC guide to backup all data to a USB drive without installing or booting into Windows.
 And if the SSD is new, you can safely skip this step.